 Machinists set up and operate a variety of machine tools to produce precision parts and instruments.
 Includes precision instrument makers who fabricate, modify, or repair mechanical instruments.
 May also fabricate and modify parts to make or repair machine tools or maintain industrial machines, applying knowledge of mechanics, mathematics, metal properties, layout, and machining procedures.

-Machinists with little to no experience tend to make between $25230 and $31990 while the more experienced ones make over $50750 per year.
+Machinists with little to no experience tend to make between $27050 and $34130 while the more experienced ones can earn over $54830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Machinist is to move to a higher paying state like DC.
-Right now, the highest paying states for Machinists are DC, HI, DE, AK and NM.
+One of the easiest ways to increase your salary as a Machinist is to move to a higher paying state like HI.
+Right now, the highest paying states for Machinists are HI, AK, DC, DE and NM.

-3 other factors that can increase your salary as A Machinist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Machinist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Machinists what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Machinists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons